USING IRONPDF

 IronPDF C#

 IronPDF is a powerful C# PDF library that allows developers to generate, read and edit PDF files in .NET applications.
 You can generate PDF files from HTML.
 An interesting feature of IronPDF is the ability to work with embedded text in PDF files.
 The ability to embed fonts in a PDF file is crucial for preserving the document's original appearance, even when the PDF file is viewed or printed on a system that does not have access to the original fonts used in the document.
-Let's understand that how we can display embed text in a PDF using IronPDF in .NET MAUI.
+Let's understand how to display embedded text in a PDF using IronPDF in .NET MAUI.

 Prerequisites